 Masturbation can raise adrenaline levels.

 Many of the hormones and neurotransmitters involved in the human sexual response cycle help regulate the cycle themselves by promoting the release of stimulating compounds at higher levels.

 Oxytocin and endocannabinoids may also help reduce blood pressure.

 While most people experience positive effects from masturbating, this is not true for everyone.

-Some may be morally or religiously opposed to masturbation and feel guilty or shameful for engaging in masturbation or even thinking about it.
+Some may be morally or religiously opposed to masturbation and

 Excessive masturbation can also cause physical problems such as irritated or broken skin, swelling of the genitals, and cramps.

 Masturbation is also difficult for some people to engage in positively, especially in those with sexual dysfunction or a history of abuse.
 These people may find it very embarrassing or even distressing to engage in masturbation.

 Currently, the American Psychological Association do not recognize masturbation or sex addiction as a mental health condition.
 Rather, most specialists classify excessive masturbation as a compulsive sexual behavior (CSB) or out of control sexual behavior.